ResidencyWeekJanuary2024Final (33 of 53) resized

 • SAT: Request a SAT score report.
 Use the Code 9284 -Washington Education Association to request your scores be sent to the WEA.

-• Washington state approved Basic skills exams from other states
+• Washington state approved basic skills exams from other states

 Many applicants will have previously taken the SAT or ACT, and these past scores can be submitted.
 There is no expiration date for these exams, although be aware that if the College Board (SAT) or ACT is unable to retrieve your scores, you will need to take the WEST-B.